JasonGross/slow-coq-examples/slow_fiat_examples/README.md

 - `pose y as x; change y with x in H` can take 1300x longer than `set (x := y) in H`.
 See `Time refine_binop_table.` in [`src/Parsers/Refinement/SharpenedExpressionPlusParen.v`](./src/Parsers/Refinement/SharpenedExpressionPlusParen.v).
+  If we made the same replacement in `SharpenedJSON`, `change` blows through 64 GB of RAM before crashing Coq, in about 10-20 minutes.
+  (By contrast, `set` takes 0.2 s.)

 For convenience, the log of times in `SharpenedJSON`: